FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 Table of Contents

-What Actually Does a Nutritionist Really Do?
+What Does a Nutritionist Do?
+10

 A nutritionist is a health professional who specialises in food and nutrition science.
 Their role is to help individuals make informed decisions about their diet and lifestyle to support overall health.
 This includes understanding how food affects bodily functions, mood, and disease risk.